php-fig/fig-standards/proposed/extended-coding-style-guide.md

 };
 ```

-Files containing HTML outside PHP opening and closing tags MUST, on the first
+Files containing markup outside PHP opening and closing tags MUST, on the first
 line, include an opening php tag, the strict types declaration and closing
 tag.